hyperfiddle/hyperfiddle.github.io/pages/Electric stack.md

 	- today, we focus on correct semantics.
 Now that we are useful in production, we will use production learnings to implement a planner that optimizes for real world conditions.
 - Electric Site Runtime
 	- Platform target sites (brower, server) that participate in the distributed VM
-- Missionary Reactor - FRP engine with glitch-free propagation
+- Missionary Reactor
+	- FRP engine with glitch-free propagation
-	- holds the actual state of the site programs
+	- holds the actual runtime state of each site process
+		- websocket session state on the s
 	- Java, JS implementations
 - JVM/Browser/Node